AminaOti/Jump-start-Node.js-project-with-a-CI/README.md

-# Jumpstart shell script
+# Jumpstart Node.js project with a CI

-This shell script will 'jump start' the creation of a new node.js project with a fully integrated Travis the CI pipeline (shown below), to use this template please see 'Get started' section
+This shell script will 'jump start' the creation of a new node.js project with a fully integrated CI pipeline (shown below), to use this template please see 'Get started' section

-## Travis CI Pipeline:
+## CI Pipeline:

 The following will be run on a commit & push: